-Alan Ward's story
+Alan Ward's veteran story

 Alan Ward was working in a butcher's shop in Hillview, Queensland, before he enlisted in the Australian Imperial Force (AIF) in July 1941.